rasulkireev/apw/src/content/articles/in-search-of-great-automations.md

 The more interesting part is the broader pattern.
 OpenBudget gives agents better data around finances.
 What are the other versions of this?

-For calendar, I want agents to understand what my week actually looked like, not just what was planned.

-For email, I want agents to know what conversations are waiting on me, what I promised to send, and what can be ignored.

-For receipts and subscriptions, I want agents to catch recurring charges and things I need for taxes later.

-For projects, I want agents to know what I shipped, what I got stuck on, and what follow-ups are still open.

-For personal logs, I want agents to help me notice patterns I would otherwise miss.
-When did I feel productive?
-What was I working on?
-What keeps coming up again and again?

 This is where things get exciting to me.

 I don't think the future is just "use ChatGPT more".
 I think each of us will have some version of an AI agent that knows enough context to be useful.
 Maybe it is one main agent, maybe it is a bunch of small agents, but the point is the same: they will need good tools and good data.